amangupta2403/aman-gupta/README.md

 # aman-gupta
-this is my first git respository
+This is my first Git Respository
+Author - Aman gupta